SharePoint/sp-dev-docs/docs/transform/modernize-scanner-faq.md

 The scanner is only doing read operations and will not cause a big impact on your tenant.
 The scanner is also "throttling-aware" and will back off when a tenant responds with a throttle response.

-If you do have a large tenant than a scan can take a long time.
+If you do have a large tenant, then a scan can take a long time.
 Some tips to speed up the scan are:

 - Only scan for what you need.
 Doing a **full** scan is easy but will also take the most time
 - Partition your scans: